-4.3 Our Method
+4.3.
+Our Method

-Let the initial error tree at time $t_0$ be T. We consider the top m + m' internal nodes of T, where $m + m' \ll N$ .
-From those m + m' nodes, we choose the top m to form the histogram H. The other m' nodes are kept as an auxiliary histogram H' on disk.
-We use an activity log L to log the insert, delete, and update activities; the log has a maximal size of Max\Log\Size.
+Let the initial error tree at time t_0 be T. We consider the top m+m' internal nodes of T, where $m+m' \ll N$.
+From those m+m' nodes, we choose the top m to form the histogram H. The other m' nodes are kept as an auxiliary histogram H' on disk.
+We use an activity $log\ L$ to $log\ the$ insert, delete, and update activities; the $log\ has\ a$ maximal size of Max_Log_Size .

 We shall focus on insertions because deletions are similar and update is one insertion followed by one deletion (or vice versa).
 We consider a sequence of insertions.
-When an insertion happens to a leaf node i, according to Lemma 1, the values of all the internal nodes in path(i) change.
-For any internal node j in path(i), we characterize it into one of three types: (a) $j \in H$ , (b) $j \in H'$ , and (c) $j \notin H \cup H'$ .
+When an insertion happens to a leaf node i, according to Lemma 2, the values of all the internal nodes in path(i) change.
+For any internal node j in path(i), we characterize it into one of three types: (a) $j \in H$, (b) $j \in H'$, and (c) $j \notin H \cup H'$.
 We will handle different types of nodes differently.

-First, we write an entry i into the log L. Then we consider all the internal nodes $j \in path(i)$ .
+First, we write an entry i into the log L. Then we consider all the internal nodes $j \in path(i)$.
 If j is a type (a) node, we update its value immediately according to (6).
 (We have $\Delta(i) = 1$ for an insertion and $\Delta(i) = -1$ for a deletion.)
 If j is not a type (a) node, we do nothing.

-When the number of entries in log L reaches $Max\Log\Size$ , we process the entries in the log.
+When the number of entries in $\log L$ reaches Max_Log_Size , we process the entries in the \log .
 For any entry i in L, we update all the corresponding type (b) nodes according to (6).
-For a type (c) node j, we flip a coin with probability p(j) of heads.
+For a type (c) node j, we use a probabilistic counting technique [FM85]: We flip a coin with probability p(j) of heads.
 If the coin flips a head, we set node j's magnitude $\widehat{S}(j)$ to be v(j) (a value to be determined later), and we replace the smallest node (in magnitude) in H' with node j.

-When all the entries in the log L have been processed, we adjust H and H'.
-Whenever the magnitude of the largest node in H' exceeds a threshold value $H'{-}Thresh$ (to be determined later), we will switch the smallest node in H with it.
+When all the entries in the $\log L$ have been processed, we adjust H and H'.
+Whenever the magnitude of the largest node in H' exceeds a threshold value H'Thresh (to be determined later), we switch it with the smallest node in H.

-Now we are done with the current $\log L$ and we can start to process new insertions and start over to form a new fresh $\log L$ .
+Once we are done with the current $\log L$, we can start to process new insertions and start over to form a new fresh $\log L$.
 At any given time, H is the histogram that is used for selectivity estimation.